fablabbcn/fablabbcn-rules/index.md

 Additionally, IAAC FabLab Staff has specific storage spaces that should be respected.
 Never pick an item from this shelves in self-services.
 In doubt, always ask before.

 * **3D Print Material shelves:** A place to store 3DPrint materials.
-To be used only under FabLab Staff supervision.
+To be used only under SuperLab Staff supervision.
 Students are requested to leave the 3d print materials used in the appropriate place.
 Please keep the materials well organized.
 * **Material Lab Shelves:** A place to store mixing, casting and cleaning material for the lab.
 Access only under Staff authorization and supervision.
 * **Storage Shelves/Cabinets:**  Staff only, Students do not have access to this area.